|Nutritional Guidelines (per serving)|

 This 'Fancy' version is made using vegetables from scratch, though if you have a decent quantity of leftover roast potatoes (these work best, but you can use mash) and vegetables, then use those.

-I have added a little Chorizo into this recipe for flavor, but if you want a veggie version, leave it out.
+We have added a little Chorizo into this recipe for flavor, but if you want a veggie version, leave it out.
 How about a little leftover sausage, shredded beef from the roast instead?
 Versatility is the order of the day here, use whatever you have; you will only be limited by your imagination.

 Using leftovers, the size of your dish is dependent on how many you have.